De Lima lauds ‘brave’ cops for speaking up on killings

 “Let us learn from history and know that final solutions that consist of state-sponsored murders in massive scale, even if not in Holocaust proportions, can only lead to the destruction of a nation’s social, moral and cultural fabric.
 Now that evidence of this continues to surface, we must ask ourselves if we want to go on supporting the carnage,” she said.

 “Human rights is universal.
 It is not a fashion statement.
 Sooner or later, the judgment of history of how we treated our fellow human beings, whether we fought for them or cheered on their slaughterers, will catch up with us.
-When that time comes, we must make sure we are standing on the side of justice,” De Lima said.
+When that time comes, we must make sure we are standing on the side of justice,” De Lima said./rga

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.